Human Immunodeficiency Virus

 Pulmonary: Pneumocystis jiroveci pneumonia, tuberculosis, pulmonary Kaposi sarcoma, or fungal pulmonary disease (e.g., coccidioidomycosis, histoplasmosis).

 Neurologic: Bell’s palsy, dementia, meningitis (aseptic and cryptococcal), syphilis, histoplasmosis, coccidioidomycosis, cerebritis, spinal cord dysfunction (due to syphilis or viral infections such as cytomegalovirus), or peripheral neuropathy.

-Gastrointestinal: Esophagitis due to candidiasis, herpes simplex virus, or aphthous ulcerations; diarrhea due to cytomegalovirus (colitis, proctitis) or parasites, including cryptosporidiosis and Giardia lamblia; liver disease due to hepatitis C coinfection, HIV-associated biliary tract disease, or cholangiopathy due to pneumocystis, cryptosporidiosis, cytomegalovirus, or Mycobacterium avium complex.
+Gastrointestinal: Esophagitis due to candidiasis, herpes simplex virus, or aphthous ulcerations; diarrhea due to cytomegalovirus (colitis, proctitis) or parasites, including cryptosporidiosis and Giardia lamblia; liver disease due to hepatitis C coinfection or hepatitis B coinfection, HIV-associated biliary tract disease, or cholangiopathy due to pneumocystis, cryptosporidiosis, cytomegalovirus, or Mycobacterium avium complex.

 Dermatologic: Kaposi sarcoma (due to herpesvirus 8), herpetic lesions, molluscum contagiosum caused by the poxvirus.